Trams in Hobart: Demise and closure

-The State government of Premier Robert Cosgrove had grown tired of the council's increasingly poor management of the public transport system and a local controversy over fare levels.
-In 1955 a new statewide statutory authority, the Metropolitan Transport Trust (MTT) was formed, and this entity took over the Hobart Tramways, as well as the Launceston Municipal Tramways on 1 March 1955, and in 1960 it also acquired Norton Coaches in the north-west, giving the State Government control of public transport in the whole State.
-42 years earlier the Hobart City Council had battled for over two years to gain control of the tram network, and it had been taken off them by a single decision of the State Government.
+The State Government of Robert Cosgrove had grown tired of the council's increasingly poor management of the public transport system and a local controversy over fare levels.
+In 1955 a new statewide statutory authority, the Metropolitan Transport Trust (MTT) was formed, and this entity took over the Hobart Tramways, as well as the Launceston Municipal Tramways on 1 March 1955, and in 1960 it also acquired Norton Coaches.
+Burnie giving the State Government control of public transport in the whole state.
+Forty-two years earlier the Hobart City Council had battled for over two years to gain control of the tram network, and it had been taken off them by a single decision of the State Government.

 By mid-1960, the MTT had decided to close the tramways completely in favour of a combined network of electric-powered trolley buses and diesel-powered buses, and their accelerated programme of closures saw the final Hobart tram run its last route on 21 October 1960.
-By 1968, the trolley buses had also been replaced in favour of a completely bus-based network.
+By 1968, the trolley buses had also been replaced in favour of a bus network.
 Most of the tram tracks were covered over or removed by subsequent roadworks, although traces can still be seen along some routes.
-Most of the cars were also scrapped, except for one double bogie tram Number 141, which was saved and transported to the Tasmanian Transport Museum at Glenorchy.
+Most of the cars were also scrapped, except for one double bogie tram, number 141, which was saved and transported to the Tasmanian Transport Museum at Glenorchy.

 The Hobart tram network had been the first in the southern hemisphere to be electrified, and was the first in the world to operate entirely double-decker trams.
 It operated on eight lines for 67 years, before it was replaced by a bus network operated by the Metropolitan Transport Trust in 1960.

 Network

 The original network had consisted of three main routes.
 The Macquarie Street line (also known as the Cascades line), the Sandy Bay line, and the Elizabeth Street line, totalling about 12 kilometres of track.
 After Hobart City Council took over the network in 1913, they embarked on an expansion programme which saw the Hobart Tram Network quickly grow over the next ten years to its maximum extent of eight lines, with some extra branch lines.
 By the mid-1920s tramlines ran from the city depot to North Hobart, Lenah Valley, Springfield, Glenorchy, Cascade Brewery, Proctor's Road, and Sandy Bay.
 The network reached its maximum size between 1934 and 1942, when the total network length was 17 miles (32 kilometres).
-The Macquarie St tram routes to Cascades, Proctor's Road (Dynnyrne) and Sandy Bay had been replaced by trolley buses between 1942 and 1952.
+The Macquarie Street tram routes to Cascades, Proctor's Road (Dynnyrne) and Sandy Bay had been replaced by trolley buses between 1942 and 1952.

 Macquarie Street line

 The Macquarie Street line was the first to operate, commencing service on 23 September 1893.
-It ran from its terminus at the corner of Park and Liverpool Streets, near Hobart Railway Station at the south end of Queens Domain westward along Macquarie Street to its far terminus at Cascade Brewery.
+It ran from its terminus at the corner of Park and Liverpool streets, near Hobart railway station at the south end of Queens Domain westward along Macquarie Street to its far terminus at Cascade Brewery.
 Trolley buses were extended to Cascades on 5 April 1954.